isomerpages/nhg-ohrpp/_about/About OHRPP.md

 variant: tiptap
 description: ""
 ---
-<p>The Office of Human Research Protection Programme (OHRPP) at NHG Group
+<p>The <strong>Office of Human Research Protection Programme (OHRPP)</strong>,<strong> </strong>a
-Research &amp; Innovation ensures the ethical conduct of human research by overseeing ethics reviews, providing researcher education, and monitoring compliance with regulations.
-The OHRPP is dedicated to protecting the rights and safety of research participants, maintaining high standards through international accreditation.
+unit of the NHG Group Research &amp; Innovation, ensures the ethical conduct of human research by overseeing ethics reviews, providing researcher education, and monitoring compliance with regulations.</p>
+<p>The OHRPP is dedicated to protecting the rights and safety of research
+participants, maintaining high standards through international accreditation.
 They also engage in public outreach to promote awareness and understanding of participant rights in research.
 This commitment supports the ethical and effective conduct of research within NHG.</p>
 <h4><strong>Ensuring Ethical Research Practices</strong></h4>
-<p>The Office of Human Research Protection Programme (OHRPP) at NHG Group
-Research &amp; Innovation is committed to safeguarding the rights, safety, and well-being of research participants.
+<p>The OHRPP is committed to safeguarding the rights, safety, and well-being
+of research participants.
 This is achieved through rigorous ethics reviews and comprehensive oversight of human research activities.</p>
 <p>The OHRPP is internationally accredited, reflecting NHG's dedication to
 maintaining high standards in research ethics and governance.</p>
 <h4><strong>Key Functions</strong></h4>